What is Technical Writing?

 Case studies can be used for business and scientific or engineering purposes and can be on many topics.
 However, all case studies have one thing in common–they leverage data to identify patterns.

-White papers are authoritative documents that present solutions to a complex issue.
+White papers are authoritative documents that present solutions to complex issues.

 Organizations publish them to discuss their philosophies on different matters for defined audiences.
 The goals of a white paper could include: